 Journey to the West is one of China’s Four Great Classic Novels.
 Reading the original classic about Buddhist monk Xuanzang and his three disciples by yourself is considered rather advanced stuff, after all it’s a lengthy piece of Chinese literature dating back to 16th century.
 You could, of course, read a translated version or watch one of the many TV-adaptations, but if you still want to have read it in Chinese, the Pleco Chinese dictionary offers a solution.
-It’s an abridged and simplified version of Journey to the West which is much easier and more fun to read.
+It’s an abridged and simplified version of Journey to the West which is much easier and more fun to read for Mandarin learners.

 Pleco’s version of the story is – I’d say – suited for HSK level 4 or 5 (between 1200 and 2500 words).
 The vocabulary is narrowed down to those characters you’re supposed to know when you are somewhere between HSK 4 and 5.
 The official recommendation is HSK 5 though, so it might proof a little ambitious for HSK 4, but that level should bring you a long way.